davidcemin/rtai_proj/README.md

 This project explores concepts such as:
 - Real Time Threads using RTAI LXRT, controlling the threads at user space;
-- The use of shared resources and how to protect critial regions using semaphores and monitors;
+- The use of shared resources and how to protect critical regions using semaphores and monitors;
 - Shared memory and message exchange across different processes and real-time threads.